 This, in part, is why we are giving Clubs a two-year window to plan and make decisions accordingly.
 A Club may not be “ready” to join the OPDL in 2014, but may be in a position to join in later years.
 That can be accommodated.

 Final application packages and information regarding the standards will be available for prospective OPDL clubs in early January 2013.
-OSA will release further information to assist and support clubs in making this transition later this year.
+Ontario Soccer will release further information to assist and support clubs in making this transition later this year.

 9) Where do Referees fit in LTPD?